Tuppy Ngintja Goodwin

-Tuppy Ngintja Goodwin (born c.1952) is an Aboriginal Australian artist from South Australia.
+Tuppy Ngintja Goodwin is an Aboriginal Australian artist from South Australia.
 She is a painter, and director of Mimili Maku Arts.

 Early life

-Goodwin is a Pitjantjatjara woman from Mimili in the Anangu Pitjantjatjara Yankunytjatjara Lands in the remote north-west of South Australia.
-She was born in Bumbali Creek (her father's Country) and she came to Mimili as a baby, when it was still a cattle station called Everard Park.
-A number of her siblings are also artists, including Robin Kankapankatja and Margaret Dodd.
+Tuppy Ngintja Goodwin is a Pitjantjatjara woman from Mimili in the Anangu Pitjantjatjara Yankunytjatjara Lands in the remote north-west of South Australia.
+She was born (Note: Her year of birth is variously quoted as 1952 and 1960.) in Bumbali Creek (her father's Country) and she came to Mimili as a baby, when it was still a cattle station called Everard Park.

 Career

 Goodwin spent much of her life working at the Mimili Anangu School as a pre-school teacher and retired in 2009.